 I recommend having two recommendation writers for every sorority that you are interested in joining (unless your school’s Panhellenic council requires something different).
 With that being said, make sure you have an appropriate amount of supplies for all of the writers.
 Now, onto putting them together:

 - Cover Letter (printed on the business paper): In this letter, you will express your thanks to the writer and let them know what they are receiving in your packet.
 I made a letter head for myself on Photoshop that includes my address, email, and phone number.
 It is totally optional to create one as long as your writer has that information.
-I am including a template of a cover letter for you guys.
-Download here.
-It was my letter, but I took out my information.
-I modified one that I found on sororitypackets.com.
+I modified a version of a cover letter I found on sororitypackets.com for my packet.
+Here is their original letter.

 - Resume (printed on the business paper): This is pretty self-explanatory.
 There are hundreds of templates for this online.
 In your resume, you’re basically outlining your achievements, employment history, educational background, etc.